 Transportation Options Around Pre-construction Condos in The Beaches

 Looking to get into the core of Toronto, it’s easy to travel to and from your house or condo in The Beaches.
 If you have an available car, it only takes 10 minutes to reach Union station along Lake Shore Boulevard.
 Otherwise, you have the available option of taking the streetcar, which takes as little as 20 minutes.

 It’s a great second choice even if you have a car.
-Remember that parking in the city especially the financial core can be difficult and expensive.
-Whether you’re heading into the Toronto core to see a new game or grab something to eat, homes and condos are never far away.
+Remember that parking in the city, especially the financial core, can be difficult and expensive.
+Whether you’re heading into the core to see a new game or grab something to eat, your condo on the beaches is never far away.